-According to data from the DSHS, there were 2,856 COVID-19 patients in Texas hospitals as of April 8, down from more than 3,400 on March 25.
+According to data from the Texas Department of State Health Services, there were 2,492 COVID-19 patients in Texas hospitals as of May 12, down from 2,745 on April 29.
 Abbott said March 2 that "people and businesses don't need the state telling them how to operate."
-However, if COVID-19 hospitalizations do rise above a certain level—15% of all hospitalizations within a certain region—county judges will be able to take action.
+However, if COVID-19 hospitalizations rise above a certain level—15% of all hospitalizations within a certain region—county judges will be able to take action.
 Abbott said county judges will be able to reduce business capacity to no lower than 50%.

-As of April 7, less than 4% of the hospital beds in Trauma Service Area E were occupied by confirmed COVID-19 patients, according to the DSHS dashboard.
+As of May 12, just over 3% of the hospital beds in Trauma Service Area E were occupied by confirmed COVID-19 patients, according to the DSHS dashboard.

-An outbreak of more than 70 cases of COVID-19 was reported this week among high school students who attended a dance and dinner last month, according to the news release.
-Over the past 30 days, 1,223 cases among students and staff have been reported across 380 K-12 schools in the county, the release stated.
+Over the past 30 days, 1,106 cases among students and staff have been reported across 417 K-12 schools in the county, the release stated.

-According to the state’s public school dashboard, new student cases were down by more than 39% statewide between the last full week of March and the first week of April.
-During the week ending April 4, 1,323 additional cases were reported, which was a drop from the 2,171 cases reported at the end of the week prior.
-Cases among staff also decreased between the weeks of March 28 and April 4, according to the dashboard.
+According to the state’s public school dashboard, new student cases decreased by nearly 14% statewide between the fourth week of April and the first week of May.
+During the week ending May 2, 1,816 additional cases were reported, which was a drop from the 2,108 cases reported at the end of the week prior.
+Cases among staff also decreased during the same timespan, according to the dashboard.

 Both dashboards show all confirmed coronavirus cases districtwide, including those reported in students learning from home.
 They also include a breakdown of cases by building.
-Of cases confirmed in RISD, 24 students and one employee still had the virus as of April 9.
-In PISD, 54 student cases and four employee cases were still active as of April 9.
+Of cases confirmed in RISD, 23 students and two employees still had the virus as of May 13.
+In PISD, 14 student cases and two employee cases were still active as of May 13.

 Dallas County residents can register for the COVID-19 vaccine with Dallas County Health and Human Services here.
-Collin County Judge Chris Hill announced March 11 that the county has completed its COVID-19 vaccine waitlist and that it would open its vaccine appointment portal on Friday mornings.
-According to a city of Richardson spokesperson, the city is not involved in vaccine distribution at this time.
+Collin County Health Care Services allows people to register for an appointment here.
+According to a city of Richardson spokesperson, the city is not involved in vaccine distribution.

-As of April 8, nearly 8.6 million people had received at least the first dose of the vaccine in Texas, according to data on the DSHS dashboard.
+As of May 12, nearly 9 million people have been fully vaccinated in Texas, according to data on the DSHS dashboard.
 There are just over 2 million residents age 16 or older in Dallas County.
-Of those residents, nearly 21% have received both doses.
-In Collin County, more than 25% of the estimated 801,716 residents age 16 or older have received both doses.
+Of those residents, more than 39% have received both doses.
+In Collin County, more than 49% of the estimated 801,716 residents age 16 or older have received both doses.

-Dallas County Health and Human Services reported more than 319,000 vaccinations have been administered at the Fair Park mega vaccine clinic since the site began operations Jan.
-11. Collin County restarted scheduling appointments at its vaccine hub at Plano ISD’s Clark Stadium on Feb.
-22.
+Dallas County Health and Human Services reported more than 461,000 vaccinations have been administered at the Fair Park mega vaccine clinic since the site began operations Jan.
+11.

 Collin County announced in August that it would no longer report city-specific information.
-The city of Richardson does not regularly report its own case numbers; however, Dallas County’s COVID-19 analytics dashboard shows there have been more than 7,300 confirmed coronavirus cases in that county’s portion of Richardson.
+The city of Richardson does not regularly report its own case numbers; however, Dallas County’s COVID-19 analytics dashboard shows there have been nearly 7,600 confirmed coronavirus cases in that county’s portion of Richardson.